1957 First Tennessee banker Jim Stewart begins recording country music in his wife's uncle's garage in North Memphis. Satellite Records is launched.

 1973 CBS begins ordering large quantities of records, paying large advances, then warehousing them.
 Unusual music business practices at Stax are investigated.
 IRS begins investigating Stax about another employee found carrying $100,000 in cash through an airport.

-1975 A record pressing company sues Stax and Stax cannot not meet payroll.
+1975 A record pressing company sues Stax and Stax cannot meet payroll.
 Stax owes millions to Union Planters and loses most of its artists.
 Al Bell is indicted by a federal grand jury for bank fraud and is acquitted on all charges.
 Isaac Hayes sues Stax.
 Al Jackson is murdered.
 Union Planters forecloses on the publishing arm of Stax.
-Three small creditors - encouraged by Union Planters--force Stax into involuntary bankruptcy December 19, 1975.
+Three small creditors - encouraged by Union Planters - force Stax into involuntary bankruptcy December 19, 1975.

-1998 After years of discussions and various unrelated efforts at bringing Stax back, Memphis civic leaders form the nonprofit Ewarton Foundation (using the rest of the letters after ST in Jim Stewart’s last name and AX in Axton) to rebuild the Capitol Theatre and create The Stax Museum of American Soul Music to serve as the anchor for a broader neighborhood revitalization.
-A Board is formed, and the vision is expanded to include the Stax Music Academy as a vehicle to mentor at-risk youth and honor the Stax legacy.
+1998 After years of discussions and various unrelated efforts at bringing Stax back, Memphis civic leaders form the nonprofit Ewarton Foundation (using the rest of the letters after ST in Jim Stewart’s last name and AX in Axton) to rebuild the Capitol Theatre and create the Stax Museum of American Soul Music to serve as the anchor for a broader neighborhood revitalization.
+The vision is expanded to include the Stax Music Academy as a vehicle to mentor at-risk youth and honor the Stax legacy.

-1998 – 2000 With $5 Million in seed money from anonymous donors, Ewarton receives a $3 Million challenge grant from the Plough Foundation that is matched with $2.5 Million grants from the City of Memphis, Shelby County, and the United States Government.
+1998 – With $5 Million in seed money from anonymous donors, Ewarton receives a $3 million challenge grant from the Plough Foundation that is matched with $2.5 million grants each from the City of Memphis, Shelby County, and the United States Federal Government.

-In addition to raising necessary capital, Ewarton acquires the original Stax Records site and roughly five acres of land from various owners, demolishes multiple neglected and/or abandoned buildings, obtains the critical intellectual rights necessary for using the Stax Museum and Stax Records names, builds neighborhood and community goodwill and effectively promotes “Soulsville” as the appropriate neighborhood designator, designs and entitles the multi-building campus, including the Museum galleries; collects and acquires key memorabilia, oversees construction and exhibit installation, and builds a world-class Museum and Music Academy.
+In addition to raising additional necessary capital, Ewarton acquires the original Stax Records site and roughly five acres of land from various owners, demolishes multiple neglected and/or abandoned buildings, obtains the critical intellectual rights necessary for using the Stax Museum and Stax Records names, builds neighborhood and community goodwill and effectively promotes “Soulsville” as the appropriate neighborhood designator, designs and entitles the multi-building campus, including the Museum galleries; collects and acquires key memorabilia, oversees construction and exhibit installation, and begins building a world-class museum and music academy.

 1999 Ewarton purchases a single-family home at the corner of McLemore & Neptune, refurbishes it, adds a Memphis Police Community Action Unit, and makes it the first headquarters building for the project.